Kelechi-uo/Darey.io_PBL_DevOps/Project1.md

 When you create a file, it is owned by you, and it belongs to your current group.
 Usually, this is the group you have signed into.
 By default, this is a group that shares the same name as your user name and was created when you were created as a user on the system.

-You can use the chown command to can change the ownership values to something else.
+You can use the chown command to change the ownership values to something else.
 You can set a new owner, a new group, or a new owner and a new group at the same time.
 The owner of a file can change the group ownership, but only root can change the user ownership because that involves another user.
 Without root privileges, you can’t make another user on the system unwittingly “adopt” a file.

 ## Why Would You Want To Change Ownership?